chutesai/chutes-e2ee-proxy/README.md

 3. Uses per-key pooled `AsyncChutesE2EETransport` instances.
 4. Streams upstream response bytes back to caller.
 5. Upstream 4xx/5xx pass through unchanged (status, body bytes, and safe headers).
-6. The proxy caches the live `/v1/models` catalog in memory and uses exact model ids to resolve chute ids for E2EE discovery.
+6. The proxy app forwards request bytes unchanged; model normalization happens only inside the E2EE transport boundary that already parses payloads for encryption.
-7. Because request bodies are passed through unchanged, invocation requests must use exact model ids returned by `/v1/models`.
+7. The E2EE transport caches live `/v1/models`, `/model_aliases/`, and LLM stats in memory so clients can keep using normal Chutes model selectors.
-8. Alias names, public roots, chute ids, ordered failover lists, and metric-ranked selectors such as `:latency` and `:throughput` are intentionally unsupported in the E2EE path under this pass-through contract.
+8. Exact model ids, public roots, chute ids, aliases, ordered failover lists, and metric-ranked selectors such as `:latency` and `:throughput` are resolved dynamically with no hardcoded model tables.

 `--upstream` is the client-facing OpenAI-compatible base (for example `https://llm.chutes.ai`), while `--e2e-upstream` is where `/e2e/*` is reached (for example `https://api.chutes.ai`).